astropy/astropy/docs/time/index.rst

 .. automodapi:: astropy.time

+.. automodapi:: astropy.time.iers

 Acknowledgments and Licenses
 ============================

 This package makes use of the `ERFA Software
 <https://github.com/liberfa/erfa>`_ ANSI C library.
 The copyright of the ERFA
 software belongs to the NumFOCUS Foundation.
 The library is made available under the terms of the "BSD-three clauses" license.

 The ERFA library is derived, with permission, from the International